CJFruge/Optomux/README.md

-# Opto 22 Communications Library (Optomux protocol)
+# Opto 22 Communications Library (Optomux protocol, .NET Core)
 This is a work in progress.